-Not long ago, traveling from point A to B might be a tedious task not to mention traveling abroad.
-Today, wheelchair bound individuals have the opportunity to travel abroad, set sail on a cruise, or take a drive cross-country to Grandma's house.
+Today wheelchair bound individuals have the opportunity to travel abroad set sail on a cruise or take a drive cross country.

 However, handicapped vacationers must realize that there will still be extra challenges, even in travel.
 So, take some advice, avoid a few pitfalls, seek assistance from the professionals, and do a little research before beginning to explore the world on wheels.